0

 Failure to submit a complete project application may result in denial of funding.

-We highly recommend applicants read all of the Application Instructions.
+Once the application reopens, applicants are highly recommended to read all of the Application Instructions.

-The grant announcement, application, and instructions can be obtained in the library on ZoomGrants.
+Once the application opens, the grant announcement, application, and instructions will be available via the ZoomGrants.

 Project Application Tips